thadeetrompetter/alouatta/pages/index/03-chapter.md

 _Canooing_:

-At 15 minutes walking you can rent a canoe at 15 dollars a day, to go up the eerie mangrove or for some rougher adventure, out to sea.
+At 15 minutes walking you can rent a canoe at 10 dollars a day per person, to go up the eerie mangrove to watch swamp birds or, for a rougher adventure, out to sea.
 We can instruct you if necessary.

 _Turtle protection camp_: